 Matt returned from Japan in 2014 after a staggering 8 years apprenticeship with Shinji Suzuki.
 He joins us in Portland at the start of his professional career, filling out the Japanese-trained Village contingent to three.
 Matt is known for his broad expertise in working with a wide range of conifer and deciduous, as well as his knowledge of bonsai pots and bonsai display aesthetics.
 Matt’s highly refined styling of trees is making him in demand as a presenter and as a caretaker of bonsai for serious aficionados, which makes his light and playful manner all the more appealing.

 Only a couple weeks out of graduate school, Andrew drove to Portland from St. Louis to start his apprenticeship in June 2016.
-His background is in music, with a degree in flute from the Yale School of Music.
+His background is in music, with a degree in performance from the Yale School of Music.
 In addition to all his apprenticeship duties, Andrew has been the Director of the Portland Bonsai Village since his arrival here in Portland.
 Andrew’s energy, ideas, and enthusiasm make him a welcome addition to bonsai in Portland.
+Andrew has a deep passion for deciduous bonsai and our Northwest Native conifers.

 A whimsical ceramic studio on the North Tours, Jan is a consummate artist with a wide range of ceramic offerings from sculpture to vessels and, yes, even some wonderfully inventive bonsai containers.
 Jan makes engaging wood-fired bonsai containers with unique shapes and subtle, organic surfaces that marry well with many types of bonsai.
 Legendary Art is also the place to find some very interesting and useful accent pots.